-A Providing Unit with FFR Hysteresis Control shall not retract its response as the Ffrequency recovers through the Reserve Trigger, as agreed by the TSOs.
+A Providing Unit with FFR Hysteresis Control shall not retract its response as the frequency recovers through the Reserve Trigger, as agreed by the TSOs.

-The TSOs shall define the parameters of the Ffrequency Rresponse Ceurve, including Reserve Triggers in response and recovery, within the agreed contracted capabilities of the Providing Unit that are specified in Schedule 9 of the Agreement.
+The TSOs shall define the parameters of the frequency response curve, including Reserve Triggers in response and recovery, within the agreed contracted capabilities of the Providing Unit.

-The Providing Unit shall provide its Expected response within 2 seconds of the Transmission System_Frequency falling through each Reserve Trigger.
+The Providing Unit shall provide its Expected response within 2 seconds of the Frequency falling through each Reserve Trigger.
 Where the Providing Unit has committed to a faster response than 2 seconds, and is eligible for a FFR Fast Response Scalar greater than 1, the Providing Unit shall provide its Expected response within its FFR Response Time at each Reserve Trigger.

-At times of high Ffrequency, where the Providing Unit wishes to is provide providing an over frequency response, the Frequency Response Ceurve design is the same (the control parameters may differ) except mirrored about the Nominal Frequency.
+At times of high frequency, where the Providing Unit wishes to provide an over frequency response, the curve design is the same (the control parameters may differ) except mirrored about the Nominal Frequency.